zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 if-else statement.
 The program will now evaluate the Boolean expression `currentTemperature > hotThreshold`.
 Since the expression evaluates to false, the else statement will be executed.
-Notice that we don't need the third boolean expression from the prior example because if neither of the first two expressions are true, the third must be true.
-When *currentTemperature* is 65, we only had to evaluate two boolean expressions rather than three.
+Notice that we don't need the third Boolean expression from the prior example because if neither of the first two expressions are true, the third must be true.
+When *currentTemperature* is 65, we only had to evaluate two Boolean expressions rather than three.
 What if *currentTemperature* is 30?
-Only one boolean expression has to be evaluated.
+Only one Boolean expression has to be evaluated.

 We can also write the previous example in the following form, which might be easier to read: